Voilett-Roze/asus/Addons-API.md

 # Third party addons

+## Introduction
 Starting with 384.15, Asuswrt-Merlin now supports web integration for third party addons.
-Up to a maximum of five custom pages can be added at any location on the webui.
+Up to a maximum of ten custom pages can be added on any existing section of the webui, as a new tab.

 There is also a dedicated settings storage for addons, separate from nvram, and therefore not bound to its limitations (i.e. you can create new settings without having to recompile a firmware image).

 ## Locations
 The _/jffs/addons/_ directory is the standard location.
 You should create a directory there to store all your files.
+Do not add files at the root of this directory.

 The user-defined settings for all addons will be stored in _/jffs/addons/custom_settings.txt_.